We’re always talking about self care, but what does it mean?

 Turn off all your tech for the weekend.

-Ask for something you want.
+Ask someone you love for something you want.